Kotlin/KEEP/proposals/implementation-by-delegation-enhancements.md

         It might be best to require direct reference to a property to borrow its semantics.

 Requirement 2 is filled by using the *Global Delegate Accessor Function* detailed in the appendix.
-When this proposal is used, it can live alongside the old syntax peacefully without too much confusion.
+When this approach is used, it can live alongside the old syntax peacefully without too much confusion.
 Just an extra keyword that makes the old feature offer different semantics, which is easy to explain.
 In the case of [4], this doesn't apply.
 Old syntax should be deprecated.